eljefe303030/Melius/README.md

 * Go to Manage 3D Settings > Global Settings.
 * Set Shader Cache Size back to its desired setting (or you can re-enable it).
 * Click Apply and then restart your PC.

+### Things generally not working and error messages

+Check you antivirus program's log to make sure it's not affecting the list and exclude the list's folder if needed.

 ## Changelog